mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 The broken thing is a multiplexer / demultiplexer.
 You can call it an "MDM" if you're in a hurry or trying to sound important.
 If you saw it at a garage sale, you'd pick it up with one hand, turn it over, squint at the identification plate, then put it back on the table with the other miscellaneous stereo parts.
 You'd assume it's nothing remarkable.

 Unfortunately, it is remarkable.
-It is one of two duplicate MDMs operating the high-gain antenna, transmitting data from the Aeneas spacecraft to earth and back.
+It is one of two duplicate MDMs operating the high-gain antenna, transmitting data from the Rome IV spacecraft to earth and back.
 When this MDM failed, the backup took over.
-If the backup fails, Aeneas will fall back to low-gain antennas.
+If the backup fails, Rome IV will fall back to low-gain antennas.
 This would be a bad thing.
 This non-operational MDM is making a lot of people very unhappy.

 Ellen discovered the problem during morning maintenance.
 It's bolted to the outside of the ship, nearby the antenna, and returned an error when she ran a maintenance query.
 She should make a note, then follow the prescribed daily routine; scheduled maintenance, swapping and cleaning filters, recording gas and fluid levels.
 Making notes and checking boxes on a clipboard.
 It's an endless list of long-term and boring tedium necessary for the health of this ship.
 The antenna is broken, it isn't going to get any more broken.
 Other systems are working and routine maintenance will keep them in operation.